ZacksAmber/Kaggle-30-Days-of-ML/Extra-Day-14/README.md

 - Tutorial: The link of Kaggle tutorial.
 - Course Content: Almost the same content from Tutorial, maybe I added a little change.
 You can run it on your local machine.
 - Exercise: My exercise answer from Kaggle course exercise.
+You cannot run it on your local machine.

 ---